CrossTheRoadElec/Phoenix5-Documentation/source/index.rst

 Welcome to Phoenix's documentation!
 ======================================
-Below is the latest documentation for CTR-Electronics Phoenix software framework.
+Below is the documentation for the CTR-Electronics Phoenix 5 software framework.
 This includes...

 * **Class library** for supported :ref:`Phoenix devices <Do I need to install any of this?>` for programming in C++, Java (FRC), LabVIEW (FRC), or C# (HERO).
 * **Phoenix Tuner** Graphical Interface - provides configuration options, diagnostics, control and plotting.
 * **Phoenix Diagnostic Server** - install on to roboRIO for Tuner, and to perform HTTP API requests for diagnostic information.

+.. warning:: Newer devices are no longer supported in Phoenix 5 and should instead use the `Phoenix 6 library <https://v6.docs.ctr-electronics.com/en/stable/>`__.

 Blog Entries
 ============